byashimov/typus/README.rst

 Copy & paste this example to your rich text editor.
 Result may depend on the font of your choice.
-For instance, there is a tiny non-breakable space between ``A. A.`` you can see with Helvetica:
+For instance, there is a tiny non-breaking space between ``A. A.`` you can see with Helvetica:

 .. image:: https://raw.githubusercontent.com/byashimov/typus/develop/docs/example.png